GK Chronicle GK Chronicle

 Indian Economy / External Sector

-Foreign Trade Policy of India also known as EXIM Policy or Export Import Policy, frames rules and regulations for imports and exports of India.
-It aims at improving export potential and export performance, regulating imports, encouraging foreign trade and developing a favorable balance of payments situation.
+Foreign Trade Policy of India, also known as EXIM Policy or Export Import Policy, frames rules and regulations for imports and exports of India.
+It aims at improving export potential and export performance, regulating imports, encouraging external trade of India and developing a favorable balance of payments situation.

 Foreign Trade Policy

-Ministry of Commerce, Government of India announces Foreign Trade Policy for a period of five years.
+DGFT in India under Ministry of Commerce and Industry, announces Foreign Trade Policy for a period of five years.
 The main objectives this Policy are

 • To quicken the growth of Indian economy by making economic activities from low level to high level so as to make India a global oriented economy and to squeeze the benefits by grabbing the global market opportunities.